-Any student who, because of a physical or learning disability, may require some special arrangements in order to meet course requirements should contact Kerri Hanson in the Equal Opportunity Office at PSU.
-All accommodations provided by PSU are channeled through two offices, the Center for Student Accommodations and the Equal Opportunity Office.
-The Equal Opportunity Office primarily assists students with physical disabilities and the Center for Student Accommodations Office assists with learning related disabilities.
+Any student who, because of a physical or learning disability, may require some special arrangements in order to meet course requirements should contact the Office of Institutional Equity at PSU.
+All accommodations provided by PSU are channeled through two offices, the Center for Student Accommodations and the Office of Institutional Equity.
+The Office of Institutional Equity primarily assists students with physical disabilities and the Center for Student Accommodations Office assists with learning related disabilities.